Optimization Strategies for Variational Quantum Algorithms in Noisy Landscapes: Appendix A : details of the algorithms

-\section{System-Based Algorithms}
+\subsection{System-Based Algorithms}

-This section provides an overview of various system-based algorithms used for optimization.
+This subsection provides an overview of various system-based algorithms used for optimization.
 Each algorithm is inspired by natural or artificial systems.

-\textbf{Artificial Ecosystem-based Optimization (AEO)}: The Artificial Ecosystem-based Optimization (AEO) \cite{zhao2020artificial} algorithm is inspired by energy flow and interactions among organisms in an ecosystem.
-It models production, consumption, and decomposition processes to explore and exploit the search space, mimicking the balance and sustainability found in natural ecosystems.
+\textbf{Artificial Ecosystem-based Optimization (AEO):} \cite{zhao2020artificial} Inspired by energy flow and organism interactions in ecosystems, AEO models production, consumption, and decomposition processes.
+The algorithm primarily uses population size to control the number of organisms, with ecosystem dynamics naturally mimicking balance and sustainability found in natural systems.

-\textbf{Germinal Center Optimization (GCO)}: The Germinal Center Optimization (GCO) \cite{villasenor2018germinal} algorithm is inspired by the biological processes occurring in the germinal centers of the immune system.
-It simulates the affinity maturation process of B-cells, using this analogy to iteratively improve solutions through selection, mutation, and recombination.